MrMasBr/Br-API-User-Guide/README.md

 </table>

 ## Conclusion
-Axios is a library that allows integration from your React project to any available API.
+Our API is using Axios,which is a library that allows integration from our project to the Swagger PetStore.